6th July meeting has been changed to Friday 7th due to Lewis' 18th birthday.

 We are a fun and informal choir singing songs from the shows, charts and films, past and present.
 Music brings people together!
 We're a very varied group of people, all bound by our love of singing, and men and women of all abilities can join us.
-Everyone is warmly welcomed and, as well as practising hard to achieve a high musical standard, it’s all about the spirit of fun and conviviality.
+Everyone is warmly welcomed and, as well as practising hard to achieve a good musical standard, it’s all about the spirit of fun and team work.

 Absolutely not.
 We welcome people of all levels and abilities.
 People are often shy to begin with when they start singing with the group but once they realise no-one is staring at them they relax and really enjoy themselves!